swetapadmatripathy/chat-application/README.md

 # chat-application
-Created a chat application for desktop
+Chat application for Desktop by Swetapadma Tripathy